-These specifications for cotton bale packaging materials are approved by the Joint Cotton Industry Bale Packaging Committee (JCIBPC)i for the 2019-crop cotton and are intended for use as manufacturing guidelines.
-These specifications are designed (1) as guidelines for manufacturing and use (2) to improve the quality and protection of the cotton bale and (3) to improve the appearance and marketability of the American cotton bale in domestic and foreign markets.
+These specifications for cotton bale packaging materials are approved by the Joint Cotton Industry Bale Packaging Committee (JCIBPC)i for the 2020-2021 crop year.
+These specifications are designed (1) as guidelines for manufacturing and use (2) to improve the quality and protection of the cotton bale and (3) to improve the appearance and marketability of U.S. cotton bales in domestic and foreign markets.
 Improper or careless handling, storage and transportation may result in damage to packaging materials.